 - Anything with the name “Greek” on the label is Greek yoghurt!
 FALSE!
 (Only a yoghurt produced in Greece can be called Greek, all others are Greek type of yoghurt)

-- Greek yoghurt has 9g of carbs per 100g of product!
+- It has 9g of carbs per 100g of product!
 NOT ALWAYS!
 (If you opt for goat or sheep yoghurt, you’ll stay somewhere between 2g and 4g of net carbs.
 These healthy yoghurts can be purchased online.
 Also, they are exported from Greece to many countries worldwide.
-Interestingly, there are non-Greek producers who make excellent Greek type of yoghurt with no additives.
+Interestingly, some non-Greek producers who make excellent Greek type of yoghurt with no additives.
 Just read the labels and you’ll find a winner)

 - They are always adding artificial aromas and stabilisers to Greek yoghurt! – NOT IN GREECE!
 (The yoghurt producers in Greece are aware of serious regulations and their products are constantly being tested.
 So, if you buy a yoghurt that has been produced in Greece, it will not contain any additives.)